 The Versatility of Concrete

-Other perks: it offers permanence, durability, and is fairly inexpensive―even more so if you do it yourself―provided you know what you're doing and are good at it.
-For beginning do-it-yourselfers, it's not easy work,... nor is it a one-person job, so if you aren't sure you can tackle a concrete patio project on your own, it would be best to hire a contractor.
+Other perks: it offers permanence, durability, and is fairly inexpensive―even more so if you do it yourself ―provided you know what you're doing and are good at it.
+For beginning do-it-yourselfers, it's not easy work, nor is it a one-person job.
+If you aren't sure you can tackle a concrete patio project on your own, hire a contractor.

 You can't go wrong with pouring a simple concrete slab, but if you want to add textures or a pattern, certain techniques can be applied during the curing process.
 One of the easiest ways to add texture is to apply a stiff broom over the drying concrete once in each direction, which will give the surface some "tooth" and keep it from becoming slippery when wet.

 Let's take a look at 12 stunning and diverse outdoor patios made of concrete.Continue to 2 of 14 below.